 On July 16, 2020, the PSC issued its Order Establishing Electric Vehicle Infrastructure Make-Ready Program and Other Programs ("Make-Ready Order")1 that aims to address electric vehicle ("EV") charging infrastructure investment through carefully structured collaboration and incentives across each of the Joint Utilities of New York2.
-As part of the Make-Ready Order, the Commission directed Department of Public Service ("DPS") Staff to commence a formal Midpoint Review of the make-ready programs.
+As part of the Make-Ready Order, the Commission directed Department of Public Service ("DPS") Staff to commence a formal Midpoint Review of the make-ready program.
 On November 16, 2023, the Commission issued its Order Approving Midpoint Review Whitepaper's Recommendations with Modifications ("Midpoint Order")3.

-This document details Central Hudson Gas & Electric Corporation's ("Central Hudson" or the "Company") implementation of the Company's light-duty EV make-ready program ("Make-Ready Program" or "Program"), including program modifications directed in the Midpoint Order.
+This document details Central Hudson Gas & Electric Corporation's ("Central Hudson" or the "Company") implementation of the Company's EV light-duty make-ready program (Make-Ready Program" or "Program"), including program modifications as a result of the Midpoint Order.